What is the application deadline?

 Where is the closest airport?

 There are two options: Eugene is about 45 minutes away and has a small regional airport (EUG); the largest airport closest to Corvallis is Portland International (PDX) and it is located in northeast Portland and is approximately 1 ½ hours away.
+The HUT Shuttle runs multiple daily routes to and from PDX and the OSU Campus.

 How can we visit Oregon State & when is the best time to see campus?